Easy Care for Hardwood Furniture:

 Caring for Solid Hardwood Furniture:

-Our Keystone Collection, bedrooms, most of our desks and bookcases are finished with a high-grade catalyzed furniture varnish for maximum protection.
+Our dining sets, bedrooms, and most of our desks and bookcases are finished with a high-grade catalyzed furniture varnish for maximum protection.
 This finish is highly resistant to the usual household chemicals: Household Ammonia, Acetone, Grease (cooking fat), Lipstick, Alcohol, Turpentine, Grape Juice, Water, Oil Base Paint, Orange Juice, Vinegar, Citric Acid, Milk, Lemon, Peroxide, Crayons, Tomato Catsup, Latex Emulsion Paint, Colas, Coffee, Mercurochrome 2%, Isopropyl Alcohol, Olive Oil, Nail Polish Remover.

 Following are some ways to ensure your solid hardwood furniture's longevity: